Cohomological DT invariants from localization: Introduction

-Recall that for a one dimensional torus $\mathbb{C}^\ast$ acting on a smooth scheme, the Bialynicki-Birula decomposition allows to express the cohomology of the attracting variety, \ie the subvariety of points flowing onto a fixed point when $t\to 0$, as a sum of the cohomology of the fixed points components, shifted by the number of contracting weights in the $\mathbb{C}^\ast$-equivariant tangent space of the fixed locus.
-The moduli space of cyclic representations of a framed quiver with potential $(Q_f,W_f)$ is not smooth: it is the critical locus of the functional $\Tr(W_f)$, but the general philosophy of derived geometry allows to think about it as a smooth scheme, provided that one replaces the tangent space by the full tangent-obstruction complex \eqref{tang/obstr}.
+For a one dimensional torus $\mathbb{C}^\ast$ acting on a smooth scheme, the Bialynicki-Birula decomposition allows to express the cohomology of the attracting variety, \ie the sub-variety of points flowing onto a fixed point when $t\to 0$, as a sum of the cohomology of the fixed points components, shifted by the number of contracting weights in the $\mathbb{C}^\ast$-equivariant tangent space of the fixed locus.
+The moduli space of cyclic representations of a framed quiver with potential $(Q_f,W_f)$ is not smooth: it is the critical locus of the functional $\Tr(W_f)$, but the general philosophy of derived geometry allows to think about it as a smooth scheme, provided that one replaces the tangent space by the full tangent-obstruction complex.
+We establish then a derived version of Bialynicki-Birula decomposition.
+Namely, consider a moduli space $M$ which is the critical locus of a potential on a smooth ambient scheme with a $\mathbb{C}^\ast$-action leaving the potential invariant.
+A choice of such a $\mathbb{C}^\ast$-action is called a choice of slope, and is denoted by $s$.
+Denotes by $M^+$ the attracting variety, and by $M^0_\pi$ for $\pi\in\Pi$ the fixed components of the torus action.
+For $\pi\in\Pi$, denotes by $\Index^s_pi$ the signed number of contracting weight in the restriction to $M^0_\pi$ of the tangent-obstruction complex of $M$.
+Then we proves \eqref{locnonproj}: